Mikejo5000/vsts-docs-pr/docs/work/backlogs/remove-delete-work-items.md

 Use the ```witadmin destroywi``` command to permanently remove work items from the data store.
 A permanent delete means all information in the WIT data store is deleted and cannot be restored nor reactivated.

 >[!NOTE]
->**Required permissions:** You must be a member of the Project Administrators group of have your **Edit project-level information** permission set to Allow.
+>**Required permissions:** You must be a member of the Project Administrators group of have your **Edit project-level information** permission set to Allow.  Â

 1. Open a Command Prompt window where the latest version of Visual Studio is installed and enter: